dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   subjective.
-While some argue for an objective value based on quantifiable factors, such as the labor required for production, the Austrian perspective highlights the subjectivity of value, tied closely to\
-  individuals\' preferences and needs.
-In the case of bitcoin, its value is rooted in what it\
-  represents: a viable alternative to the existing financial system.
+While some argue for an objective value based on quantifiable factors, such as the labor required for production, the Austrian perspective highlights the subjectivity of value, tied closely to individuals' preferences and needs.
+In the case of bitcoin, its value is rooted in what it represents: a viable alternative to the existing financial system.
 It stands as a form of money impervious to inflation and beyond the control of central authorities.
 The distinction between bitcoin as a store of value and a medium of exchange should not be perceived as a flaw, as individuals will always seek avenues for consumption and investment.

-  *"Bitcoin Is Too Volatile to Be Money"*
+  ### *"Bitcoin Is Too Volatile to Be Money"*

   The assertion that bitcoin could never function as a global currency due to its perceived volatility rests on a logical fallacy.
 Volatility is a measure of the rate of change in the price of any asset or currency.
-When discussing bitcoin\'s volatility, it\'s crucial to consider the broader trend.
-Over the years, bitcoin\'s volatility has consistently decreased as adoption has expanded.
+When discussing bitcoin's volatility, it's crucial to consider the broader trend.
+Over the years, bitcoin's volatility has consistently decreased as adoption has expanded.
 This means that it now requires a more substantial influx of capital to trigger significant price fluctuations, resulting in greater price stability.
-  While some criticise bitcoin\'s price swings, it\'s worth noting that owning an asset with occasional fluctuations may be preferable to holding one with a consistently diminishing value.
+  While some criticise bitcoin's price swings, it\'s worth noting that owning an asset with occasional fluctuations may be preferable to holding one with a consistently diminishing value.

-  *"Bitcoin Is a Ponzi Scheme"*
+  ### *"Bitcoin Is a Ponzi Scheme"*

   The accusation that bitcoin is akin to a Ponzi scheme is often tossed around when people conflate bitcoin with the broader cryptocurrency market.
 Critics frequently point to issues on cryptocurrency exchanges like FTX or Binance as evidence of the entire crypto space being fraudulent.
-It\'s essential to distinguish bitcoin from other cryptocurrencies in this context. bitcoin is a completely decentralised open-source protocol with a proven track record of security through verified proof of work.
+It's essential to distinguish bitcoin from other cryptocurrencies in this context. bitcoin is a completely decentralised open-source protocol with a proven track record of security through verified proof of work.
 Unlike many other cryptocurrencies, it fully embodies these three critical attributes.
-  As such, bitcoin stands as a distinct entity, closer to the ideals of\
-  decentralisation and security, in contrast to other cryptocurrencies that may not share these qualities.
+  As such, bitcoin stands as a distinct entity, closer to the ideals of decentralisation and security, in contrast to other cryptocurrencies that may not share these qualities.
 For many proponents of bitcoin, other cryptocurrencies often hold little relevance.

-  *"Bitcoin will never be a better asset than housing"*
+  ### *"Bitcoin will never be a better asset than housing"*

   In the context of people saving money (in fiat) for a house deposit compared to those saving to acquire bitcoins, the argument often